jlawsonb/actions-portfolio/docs/Projects/index.md

 ### Adoption of DevSecOps
-Janet Mihas and I worked closely together to accomplish migrating Conversion 3 from Rock.Framework to RockLib.
+Joe Smith and I worked closely together to accomplish migrating Conversion 3 from Rock.Framework to RockLib.
 We overcame the challenge of RockLib's documentation lacking examples for projects in .NET Framework.
 Later I assisted Tyler Satkowiak and Rahul Sharma with their project of migrating LFH to RockLib.
 * Tools and access
 * Training
 * Security Shift Left